 Deleted files from BitLocker encrypted drives by mistake?
 Intentionally deleted a file but regret to do that later?
 This undelete tool can also help you recover deleted photos, videos, documents, and music files from BitLocker encrypted drives, as long as the deleted files haven't been overwritten.

-iBoysoft BitLocker data recovery software is able to recover data if the BitLocker encrypted drive was formatted in Windows XP or with a third-party formatting tool.
+iBoysoft BitLocker data recovery software is able to recover lost data if the BitLocker encrypted drive was formatted in Windows XP or with a third-party formatting tool.

 Note: If the BitLocker encrypted drive is formatted in Disk Management or Windows File Explorer on Windows 10/8/7/Vista, the metadata of the drive has been erased too.
 It is beyond the ability of any BitLocker data recovery software or services.

-iBoysoft Data Recovery is able to recover data from inaccessible, unreadable, failed, or corrupted BitLocker encrypted drives with ease.
+iBoysoft Data Recovery is able to recover lost data from inaccessible, unreadable, failed, or corrupted BitLocker encrypted drives with ease.

 Reasons of BitLocker encrypted drives corruption:

 Enhanced with advanced algorithm in searching for deleted or lost BitLocker encrypted partitions, iBoysoft Data Recovery can scan the whole disk for the missing BitLocker encrypted partitions.
 Once it has been found, the data recovery process will be as easy as abc.